No Regrets for Learning the Prior in Bandits: Proofs for : Linear Bandit

-In the above derivation, we repeatedly use the Weyl's inequality.
+In the above derivation, we use the Weyl's inequalities multiple times.
 Note the direction of inequality should be $\leq$ if there are even number of inverses, whereas it should be $\geq$ if there are an odd number of inverses associated.
 The first inequality uses the inequality $\lambda_{d}(\sum_i A_i) \geq \sum_i\lambda_{d}(A_i)$ given all the matrices $A_i$-s are Hermitian.
-The second inequality uses the fact that for all tasks $s' \leq (s-1)$, The next inequality follows by noting that the in the tasks $s'$ in $E_s$ the matrices $\tfrac{A_{s',t'}A^T_{s',t'}}{\sigma^2}$ are invertible.
-The third inequality similarly uses $\lambda_{1}(\sum_i A_i) \leq \sum_i\lambda_{1}(A_i)$ given all the matrices $A_i$-s are Hermitian.
-The fourth inequality uses the minimum eigenvalue bound when forced exploration is used.
-The final inequality uses the fact that we have at least $\sqrt{s}$ tasks upto and excluding task $s$, where forced exploration is used.
+The second inequality similarly uses $\lambda_{1}(\sum_i A_i) \leq \sum_i\lambda_{1}(A_i)$ given all the matrices $A_i$-s are Hermitian.
+The final inequality uses the minimum eigenvalue bound when forced exploration is used.

 This concludes the second part of the proof, in particular

 \end{proof}